redbadger/awesome-badger/chriswhealy/FractalWASM/05 MB Julia Set/02/README.md

 #### Supply Function `mj_plot` With Additional Arguments

-When we were only plotting the Mandelbrot Set, we didn't care about what type of image we were plotting, or where the mouse pointer was located over that image.
+When we were only plotting the Mandelbrot Set, we didn't care about either the type of image we were plotting (there was only one), or where the mouse pointer was located over that image.
 However, in order for this function to also plot a Julia Set, we need some extra information.
 We need to know:

 1. The mouse pointer's coordinates over the Mandelbrot Set.
 These are supplied as two `f64` values called `zx` and `zy`
 1. Whether we are plotting the Mandelbrot Set or a Julia Set.
 This is supplied as a Boolean flag called `is_mandelbrot`.
-1. The memory offset for the image data.
+1. The memory offset where the data for the current image starts.
 This is supplied as an `i32` argument called `image_offset`.[^1]

 The function signature has now expanded and looks like this: